 If you're acne prone or generally don't tolerate oils on your skin, you'll want to stick to traditional dermaplaning on dry skin.
 "In general, oilplaning can be done on all skin types, however, it is important to avoid if you are experiencing an active flare of acne or rosacea," says Dr. Garshick, as it may cause additional breakouts or potential irritation.

 Where razors are concerned, you want to make sure you're using a blade designed for dermaplaning.
 "There are certain razors that are specifically designed to help remove the fine hairs on the face without creating too much injury to the surrounding skin," says Dr. Garshick.
 "A good option for someone with sensitive skin is the Schick Silk Touch Up, $10, which uses high-quality blades along with fine microguards to help protect the skin."
 Dr. King recommends either the Hollywood Browzer, $19.95, or the Hollywood Smoother, $99.95.

 How To Shave Your Face

 If you've seen one dermaplaning tutorial, you've seen them all, but the basics are as follows: wash your face so your skin is clean and prepped, then apply a thin layer of face oil.
-Using your dermaplaning razor, use short, light stokes while holding the skin taut.
+Using your dermaplaning razor, use short, light strokes while holding the skin taut.
 Keep a cotton round handy to clean the blade while you go.

 Dermatologist advice: Be conservative.
 "Do not go over any area more than once and don't use [the blade] on the eyelids or lips, or areas where you don't want to lose hair, like the eyebrows and hairline," Dr. King says.
-Remember you're holding a blade, so if you have acne or redness, don't shave over it.
+Remember, you're holding a blade, so if you have acne or redness, don't shave over it.
 "Avoid crevices such as near the nose," Dr. Garshick adds, "approaching at the wrong angle could cause injury to the skin."